Church-Plugins/cp-sync/README.md

 ##### Dev updates  #####

-- There is currently no watcher that will update the React app in the WordPress context, so changes are executed through `npm run build` which can be run from either the `cp-connect`
+- There is currently no watcher that will update the React app in the WordPress context, so changes are executed through `npm run build` which can be run from either the `cp-sync`

 ### Change Log